‘SALUTE TO EXCELLENCE’: Commissaries’ Freedom’s Choice Cool Down Smoothies earns industry honors for label design

-The Defense Commissary Agency’s Freedom’s Choice Cool Down Smoothie received the Private Label Manufacturers Association’s 2021 Salute to Excellence Award virtually on Jan.
+FORT LEE, Va. – The Defense Commissary Agency’s Freedom’s Choice Cool Down Smoothie received the Private Label Manufacturers Association’s 2021 Salute to Excellence Award (https://www.plmawinners.com/) virtually on Jan.
 26.

+DeCA’s commissary store brand product emerged as a winner in the Fresh Juices and Smoothies category.
+Overall, North American retailers submitted over 770 products to the PLMA in the food, beverage, kitchen, household, and health and beauty categories.
+The submissions were tested and judged by evaluators from consumer and industry groups.

+“We believe the PLMA recognition demonstrates just how incredibly well our private label products are performing,” said Jim Flannery, acting executive director of DeCA’s Sales, Marketing and Logistics Group.
+“Our Commissary Store Brands have been around for less than five years and yet we’re achieving design awards that many other retailers don’t achieve until well after many years existence in the industry.

 |Date Taken: